HypothesisWorks/hypothesis/CONTRIBUTING.rst

 except to type ``./build.sh`` followed by the name of the task you want to run.

-All of it will be checked on CI so you don't *have* to run anything locally, but you might find it useful to do so: A full Travis run takes about twenty minutes, and there's often a queue, so running a smaller set of tests locally can be helpful.
+All of it will be checked on CI so you don't *have* to run anything locally, but you might find it useful to do so: A full CI run takes about twenty minutes, and there's often a queue, so running a smaller set of tests locally can be helpful.

 The build system should be "fairly" portable, but is currently only known to work on Linux or OS X. It *might* work